awsdocs/amazon-redshift-management-guide/doc_source/query-editor.md

   }
   ```

-For more information, see [Create an IAM role or user role or user with permissions to call GetClusterCredentials](generating-iam-credentials-role-permissions.md)\.
+For more information about creating a role with the required permissions, see [Create an IAM role with permissions to call GetClusterCredentials](generating-iam-credentials-role-permissions.md)\.

-If you are granted access to Amazon Redshift query editor by attaching the AWS\-managed policy `AmazonRedshiftQueryEditor`, then you can list all secrets\.
-However, you can create and retrieve only secrets that are tagged with the key `RedshiftQueryOwner` and the value `${aws:userid}`\.
-If you create the key from the Amazon Redshift query editor, then the key is automatically tagged\.
+Any user granted access to Amazon Redshift query editor by means of the AWS managed policy `AmazonRedshiftQueryEditor` can list all secrets\.
+However, this policy allows creation and retrieval of only secrets tagged with the key `RedshiftQueryOwner` and the value `${aws:userid}`\.
+If you create the key from the Amazon Redshift query editor, the key is automatically tagged\.
 To use a secret that wasn't created with the Amazon Redshift query editor, confirm that the secret is tagged with the key `RedshiftQueryOwner` and a value of your unique IAM user identifier, for example `AIDACKCEVSQ6C2EXAMPLE`\.

-**To attach the required IAM policies for the query editor**
+The required permissions to use the Amazon Redshift query editor are **AmazonRedshiftQueryEditor** and **AmazonRedshiftReadOnlyAccess**\.

-1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.
+To provide access, add permissions to your users, groups, or roles:

-1. Choose **Users**\.
++ Users and groups in AWS IAM Identity Center \(successor to AWS Single Sign\-On\):

-1. Choose the user that needs access to the query editor\.
+  Create a permission set\.
+Follow the instructions in [Create a permission set](https://docs.aws.amazon.com/singlesignon/latest/userguide/howtocreatepermissionset.html) in the *AWS IAM Identity Center \(successor to AWS Single Sign\-On\) User Guide*\.

-1. Choose **Add permissions**\.
++ Users managed in IAM through an identity provider:

-1. Choose **Attach existing policies directly**\.
+  Create a role for identity federation\.
+Follow the instructions in [Creating a role for a third\-party identity provider \(federation\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-idp.html) in the *IAM User Guide*\.

-1. For **Policy names**, choose **AmazonRedshiftQueryEditor** and **AmazonRedshiftReadOnlyAccess**\.
++ IAM users:

-1. Choose **Next: Review**\.
+  + Create a role that your user can assume\.
+Follow the instructions in [Creating a role for an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) in the *IAM User Guide*\.

-1. Choose **Add permissions**\.
+  + \(Not recommended\) Attach a policy directly to a user or add a user to a user group\.
+Follow the instructions in [Adding permissions to a user \(console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html#users_change_permissions-add-console) in the *IAM User Guide*\.

 ## Connecting with the query editor<a name="query-editor-connecting"></a>